pursaa/portfolio/README.md

 ## Technologies Used

-_This website was created using HTML, CSS and Boostrap_
+_This website was created using HTML, CSS and Bootstrap_

 ### License